 4. You share devices, such as a printer, within your home network

-Giving a printer or other network device a static IP address could make it easier for your household to access the device.
+Giving a printer or other network device a static IP address could make accessing the device easier for your household.
 No more constantly searching for a device on different laptops or phones to print the paper you need.

 Static IP address cons